-4.5 Adding paging volumes
+4.6 Adding paging volumes

 The z/VM operating system resides on the first three CP volumes. z/VM 5.2 now also installs with one full paging volume and one full spool volume.
 A single spool volume is probably adequate for Linux needs, however, a single paging volume is probably not.
-It is recommended that additional page volumes be created up front.